AbdullahXPlab/POWER-KI-APPS/Chat-Cli-Srv-01/README.md

 # How it works
 ![Image](./Image/Senzatitolo.png "icon")

+At the beginning it asks you for IP and server port

 # Chat-Srv-01
 Chat-Srv-01 is a program that allows you to chat with all clients.
 You can only have one server.